Cell decision-making through the lens of Bayesian learning: Introduction

-Specifically, we will assume a timescale separation where cell decision time, when internal states evolve, is slower than the characteristic time of the variables that belong to the cellular microenvironment.
+We will assume a timescale separation where cell decision time, when internal states evolve, is slower than the characteristic time of the variables that belong to the cellular microenvironment.
 This assumption is particularly valid for cell decision-making at the timescale of a cell cycle, such as differentiation.
-The underlying molecular regulation underlying these decisions may evolve over even for many cell cycles \cite{nevozhay2012mapping,sigal2006variability}.
-When these molecular expressions cross a threshold, then cell decision emerges.
+The underlying molecular regulation underlying these decisions may evolve over many cell cycles \cite{nevozhay2012mapping,sigal2006variability}.
+When these molecular expressions cross a threshold, cell decision emerges.

 The structure of our paper is as follows: In Sec. \ref{sec2} we present the Bayesian learning dynamics for cell decision-making.
 In turn, we derive a fluctuation-dissipation relation and the corresponding continuous-time dynamics of cellular internal states.
 After that in Sec. \ref{sec3b}, we elaborate on the concept of the Hierarchical Fokker-Planck equation in relation to cellular decision-making and the underlying Bayesian learning process.
-In Sec. \ref{sec4} we demonstrate the use of a simple example of coarse-grained dynamics for cell sensing to analyze the steady-state distribution of cellular states in two scenarios: (i) in absence of cell sensing and (ii) when the cell sensor is ON.
+In Sec. \ref{sec4} we demonstrate the use of a simple example of coarse-grained dynamics for cell sensing to analyze the steady-state distribution of cellular states in two scenarios: (i) in absence and (ii) presence of cell sensing.
 Then in Sec. \ref{sec3a} we connect this idea with the Least microenvironmental Uncertainty Principle(LEUP) as a special case of Bayesian learning.
 Finally, in Sec. \ref{sec5} we conclude and discuss our results and findings.